gtamilse/ansible-lab/lg-2.md

 ```

 ### Optional excercise
+> - If you are interested, do this after completing all the execercises.
-- Create a playbook to backup routers' config, with the below requirements:
+> - Create a playbook to backup routers' config, with the below requirements:
-	- Filename of the config files should include timestamp to maintain uniqueness.
+>   - Filename of the config files should include timestamp to maintain uniqueness.
-	- Config backup should be taken daily at 01:00 hrs UTC.
+>   - Config backup should be taken daily at 01:00 hrs UTC.
 Use linux cronjob for this task.
-- Execute your playbook and verify if the results meet the requirements.
+> - Execute your playbook and verify if the results meet the requirements.
-- Fyi, a solution playbook file is given in the appendix section for your reference.
+> - Fyi, a solution playbook file is given in the appendix section for your reference.

 ---